 The problem is that masses of people are driving on the roads, walking in parking lots, and swarming through stores.
 With so many pedestrians and vehicles out at the same time, potential hazards are everywhere.
 Being out shopping for various items for several hours also poses its own risks.

 It’s likely that you have employees who will be participating in the annual Black Friday festivities, so you will want to make sure they arrive back at work on Monday morning safe and sound.
-Send your employees these 5 Black Friday safety tips to help them keep safety at the front of their minds while they’re out in the chaos.
+Send your employees these 5 Black Friday Holiday Safety tips to help them keep safety at the front of their minds while they’re out in the chaos.

 1. Drive Defensively